sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnustep-base-libs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : GNUStep Base Libraries
+Short desc    : GNUStep Base Libraries
 URL          : http://www.gnustep.org/
-Лицензия     : GPLv3+ and LGPLv2+
+License      : GPLv3+ and LGPLv2+
-Описание     : The GNUstep Base Library is a powerful fast library of general-purpose,
+Descript     : The GNUstep Base Library is a powerful fast library of general-purpose,
              : non-graphical Objective C classes, inspired by the superb OpenStep API but
              : implementing Apple and GNU additions to the API as well.
 It includes for
              : example classes for unicode strings, arrays, dictionaries, sets, byte